verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 ### Picture tag use cases

-In which cases should you use the picture tag?
+Until now, I talked about the `img` tag with the `srcset` and `sizes` attributes, which is common for the majority of the responsive images you might need and use on a website or web application.
+Now, in which cases should you use the `picture` tag?

+#### Different width/height ratio

-Case one: you need to **change the width/height ratio** of your image depending on a media query.
-E.g. vertical images on mobile, horizontal on wider viewports.
+Use case: you need to show images with different **width/height ratio** depending on a media query. e.g. you want to show _portrait_ images on mobile, vertical devices, _landscape_ on wider viewports, like tablets and computers.

+Here's the code you're gonna need in this case.
+In order to have immediately loaded images, just use the plain `src` and `srcset` attributes, with no `data-` prefix.

 ```html
 <picture>